benkeen/generatedata/README.md

 require additional PHP/Server configuration when setting it up.
 That said, it *does* require PHP 5.3.0 or later.
 See the documentation for more info.

-## Installation via Vagrant

-There's a prepackaged installation available via vagrant [found here](https://github.com/benkeen/generatedata-vagrant), courtesy of Daragh Courtney.
-If you're not familiar with Vagrant, basically it's a package that includes not just the generatedata script, but the entire development environment along with it: PHP, MySQL and Apache.
-Super handy.
+## Pre-packaged solutions

+### - Docker

+Check out [Maxime Visonneau's repo](https://github.com/mvisonneau/docker-generatedata) for a Docker packaged version of this script.
+Thanks Maxime!

+### - Vagrant
+There's also a pre-packaged Vagrant solution [found here](https://github.com/benkeen/generatedata-vagrant), courtesy of Daragh Courtney.

 # Test Coverage